loopbackio/loopback.io/pages/en/lb2/AccessToken-invalidation.md

 keywords: LoopBack
 tags: authentication
 sidebar: lb2_sidebar
+v2only: true
 permalink: /doc/en/lb2/AccessToken-invalidation.html
 summary: When a user changes their email or password, other sessions are logged out for security reasons.
 ---

 When a user's account is compromised (for example their password is leaked or an attacker gains access to their email account), the app needs to be able to prevent continued use of the hijacked account.

 To address this case, LoopBack invalidates access tokens (logs out sessions)